Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 Caring for wool is surprisingly simple once you understand its properties.

-• Airing before washing : often enough
+• Airing before washing: often enough

-• Cool water and mild detergent
+• Cool water and gentle detergent

-Wool and ecology
+Wool and Ecology

 Wool is an ecological material for several reasons: